 Real-World Performance Application

-On competition day, confidence influences decision-making, pacing, and execution.
-Athletes who trust their preparation move decisively and maintain composure.
+On competition day, your confidence drives your decision-making, your pacing, and your execution.
+Athletes who trust their preparation move decisively and hold their composure.
+Confidence often decides what happens in the high-pressure moments.

 Conclusion